MrJanHorak/nostagilic_moment_descent_clone/README.md

-# DESCENT - Zero Gravity Shooter
+# DESCENDED - Zero Gravity Shooter

 A 3D zero-gravity shooter game in the style of Descent, built with JavaScript and Three.js.
 Pilot your spaceship through procedurally generated cave tunnels, battle enemies, and collect power-ups.